ivysam-cmyk/chessJava/notes.md

 kill()
 die()

-<u> Areas of improvement<u>
+<u> Areas of improvement</u>
-everytime you want to move the pawn, make a new pawn obj? should have a qn to ask which pos, thus new

-for diff players there should be diff ways in which moves are allowed, eg num of vertical moves whether -/+ the other player class can extend and change the methods of checking
+Make a move class and every piece will extend it accordingly